Watch ABBA's dazzling new trailer for upcoming 'Voyage' concerts

 The Swedish pop icons will tomorrow (November 5) release their first album in 40 years, which they’re set to showcase at a series of “revolutionary” shows at London’s Queen Elizabeth Olympic Park in 2022.

-Now, the group have shared a preview of their digital ABBA-tars in action.
+Now, the group have offered a sneak peek at their digital ABBA-tars in action.
 Soundtracked by ‘Summer Night City’, the Tron-esque visuals find ABBA performing against a dazzling backdrop of graphics.

 “A concert 40 years in the making,” text in the video reads.
 “Join us.”